-As the name suggests, a folding bike folds, and usually down to half its size or even less.
+As the name suggests, a folding bike folds, usually down to half its size or even less.
 They are perfect for apartment dwellers, for storing in the office after a commute, or for keeping in the trunk of your car.

-Tern Node D71 Folding Bike
+Tern Node D7i Folding Bike

-EuroMini ZiZZO Campo Folding Bike
+EuroMini Zizzo Campo Folding Bike

 If you are looking to win the Tour de France, charge down a rutted mountain trail, or bang out some sweet tricks at the park, this is not the right bike for you.
-If you want a fun and reliable little cycle you can set up in half a minute, carry under one arm when folded, and that can support a rider weighing up to 240 pounds, then the ZiZZO is a win.
+If you want a fun and reliable little cycle you can set up in half a minute, carry under one arm when folded, and support a rider weighing up to 240 pounds, then the Zizzo is a win.
 It has seven speeds, dual brakes, and surprisingly good owner ratings.

-Co-Op Cycles ADV 1.1
+Co-op Cycles ADV 1.1

-Ready for fast rides around town what with its responsive gearing and brakes, this bike truly belongs on long road trips, even multi-day adventures.
+Ready for fast rides around town with its responsive gearing and brakes, this bike truly belongs on long road trips and even multi-day adventures.
 It comes with a rear rack perfect for panniers or other gear systems, and it can be outfitted with front gear storage, too.
 It’s also a great choice for larger riders, as the bike is rated for people weighing up to 300 pounds.

 State Bicycle Co.
 4130 All Road

 A hybrid bike is built for all sorts of terrain, from trail to street to field.
-It won’t handle mountains quite as well as a mountain bike and it’s not as light or sleek as a road bike, but sir, you try a road bike on a rough trail and try to race on a mountain cycle, and you’ll see why sometimes compromise is best.
+It won’t handle mountains quite as well as a mountain bike, and it’s not as light or sleek as a road bike, but sir, you try a road bike on a rough trail and try to race on a mountain cycle, and you’ll see why sometimes compromise is best.

-He began by saying: “Inseam is the place to start.
+He began by saying, “Inseam is the place to start.
 If a bike is too small, you will feel crunched and uncomfortable.
 If it is too big, it will feel unsafe.
-Either way, you won’t ride it and you will feel like you’ve lost a bunch of money, and that’s not a great feeling.
+Either way, you won’t ride it, and you will feel like you’ve lost a bunch of money, and that’s not a great feeling.
 Check your inseam and order the right size.